Luigian/Traffic/README.md

 **Hidden layers**

-One single hidden layer containing a decent amount of units (120) worked far more better than multiple hidden layers (10) with significantly more units in the total (400).
+One single hidden layer containing a decent amount of units (120) worked far better than multiple hidden layers (10) with significantly more units in the total (400).

 Dropout slightly reduced the accuracy of the minimizing loss function at training, but it is worthy for avoiding overfitting on the training samples.